Ankush-K-01/Automated-External-Attack-Surface-Discovery-and-Exposure-Analysis/README.md

 - **Delta Analysis** – Compare consecutive scans to detect newly exposed assets and track remediation progress over time.
 - **Report Generation** – Produce a structured report (Markdown) with a screenshot gallery of findings.

-## Note

-This is a college capstone project (M.Tech Cyber Security).
-All code in this repository is AI-generated.

 ## License

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.